cshnican/names/README.md

     - `taiwan_givenname.csv`; a list of 100 most common Taiwanese men bynames and 100 most common Taiwanese women bynames.
 The data is manually extracted from the 2018 population census conducted by the Taiwanese Ministry of Interior ([link](https://www.ris.gov.tw/documents/data/5/2/107namestat.pdf).
 See Table 51).
 - `Korea`: a folder containing the raw files related to Korean names
     - `korea_2015_hanja`: a list of Korean prefix-names with a population greater than 5.
 The data is taken from the 2015 population census data published by Korean Statistical Information Service ([link](https://kosis.kr/statHtml/statHtml.do?orgId=101&tblId=DT_1IN15SD&conn_path=I2))
+- `Scotland`: prefix-names from four pre-modern Scottish parishes for the period between 1700-1800, extracted by Alice Crook (2012) from the National Records of Scotland (https://www.nrscotland.gov.uk/).
+This data is contained as an appendix of Crook's MPhil Thesis work [Crook, Alice Louise (2012) Personal naming patterns in Scotland, 1700 - 1800: a comparative study of the parishes of Beith, Dingwall, Earlston, and Govan.
+MPhil(R) thesis].
+The thesis is publically available [here](https://theses.gla.ac.uk/4190/1/2012crookmphil.pdf)
+    - `2012crookmphil.pdf`: a copy of Crook's thesis
+    - `beith.csv`, `beith.xlsx`: prefix-name distribution in Beith
+    - `dingwall.csv`, `dingwall.xlsx`: prefix-name distribution in Dingwall
+    - `earlstone.csv`, `earlstone.xlsx`: prefix-name distribution in Earlstone
+    - `govan.csv`, `govan.xlsx`: prefix-name distribution in Govan
+    - `scot_source_info.txt`: a .txt file summarizing the content above